Redpoint Logo

 Capital ‘M’ Marketing is a Revenue-Generating Line of Business

-According to a new McKinsey study, 83 percent of global CEOs say that marketing can be a major driver of growth.
+According to a McKinsey study, 83 percent of global CEOs say that marketing can be a major driver of growth.
 These organizations have what the study says is the “marketing with a capital M” approach, where diverse areas of the business – sales, finance, product innovation, HR, and technology – are vested in marketing’s success and recognize that “marketing and technology are inextricable partners” in developing capabilities to unlock value in new ways.

 The impetus for this approach is the value to a company of personalizing the customer experience.
 According to research from Boston Consulting Group, there will be $800 billion transfer of revenue to companies that get personalization right in just three industries – retail, healthcare, and financial services.
 Likewise, according to a recent Accenture study, personalization failures annually cost US firms $756 billion, or a whopping $2.5 trillion globally.